 Dyslexia is a learning difference.
 It comes with a combination of strengths and challenges which affect the learning process of reading, writing, spelling and sometimes numeracy.

-Dyslexia learners can sometimes have weaknesses in short-term memory, sequencing and the speed at which they process information.
+Learners with dyslexia can sometimes have weaknesses in short-term memory, sequencing and the speed at which they process information.
 They often find it difficult learning to read, write and spell because of these learning differences.

 Some of the most famous and successful people in the world have dyslexia!
 This is because they have built on their strengths- Walt Disney, Jamie Oliver, Steve Redgrave, Albert Einstein, Winston Churchill to name just a few!